 Air Quality

-Air pollution may be largely invisible however; pollutant gases and particulates can harm human health and the environment.
+Air pollution may be largely invisible; however, pollutant gases and particulates can harm human health and the environment.